 Everything about my travel – the places my son and I visited, the food, the people there, and all these that I narrate here – make my first travel abroad something I can never ever forget.

 Thanks much to my son who invited me, my long time dream of going abroad has come true — and traveling SOLO at that!
-Of course, my son would be there to meet and fetch me after work, then take me around.
+Of course, my son would be there to meet and fetch me, then take me around.
 You see, he often goes to Singapore as part of his job, so he wanted me to be able to visit the country while he was there.

 Yet, the prospect of traveling abroad all by myself – getting to the airport and back (from the trip), and going through the long process from check-in to security check, and flying alone with strangers — was daunting enough for me because that meant getting out of my comfort zone.
 I’m used to being assisted especially in new situations.